Mgnsoscar/FDTDream/README.md

             material="Au (Gold) - Johnson and Christy",  # Set material to gold from the Johnson and Christy dataset. edge_mesh_size=1,  # Side length of the meshing cubes added to each corner of the structure edge_mesh_stepsize=10,  # The mesh stepsize of the meshing cubes added to each corner. bulk_mesh_enabled=False  # Disable the mesh that's based on this structure.
-It covers only air.
         )
     ```